This post may contain affiliate links. Please see my disclosure policy for details.

 Looking for more Harry Potter locations in Oxford?

 There are plenty of magical Harry Potter filming locations that you can visit in the gorgeous city of Oxford.

-You must make a stop at Christ Church to check out their Dining Hall that inspired Hogwarts Great Hall.
+You must make a stop at Christ Church to check out the Dining Hall that inspired Hogwarts Great Hall.
 Also, the Bodley Staircase is featured in Harry Potter and the Philosopher’s Stone.